-Axis Bank UK Limited ("the Bank"), a company, registered as a private company with limited liability, in England & Wales (No.7554558), is a wholly-owned subsidiary of Axis Bank Limited (Axis Bank India), the third largest private sector bank in India having a balance sheet size of USD 155.05 billion as of 31 March 2022 (March 2021: USD 136.25 billion).
+Axis Bank UK Limited ("the Bank"), a company, registered as a private company limited by shares, in England & Wales (No.7554558), is a wholly-owned subsidiary of Axis Bank Limited (Axis Bank India), the third largest private sector bank in India having a balance sheet size of USD 160.32 billion as of 31 March 2023 (March 2022: \$155.05 billion).
 The Bank commenced operations in April 2013, subsequent to receiving authorisation from the Prudential Regulation Authority on 19 April 2013.
 The Bank is regulated by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) and is covered by the Financial Services Compensation Scheme (FSCS).
 The Bank historically offered a range of products covering retail banking, corporate and commercial banking, buy to let mortgages (BTL), investment banking services, trade finance and treasury services to its customers.
-Following a strategic review of operations, the Board of Axis Bank UK Limited ("the Bank") in its meeting held on 12 November 2020 approved the decision to pursue the sale of the Bank to a third party as opposed to the previous strategy which was to wind down operations.
-As at 31 March 2021, Axis Bank Ltd entered into a sale and purchase agreement to divest its entire shareholding of the Bank to OpenPayd Holdings which intends to continue operating the Bank.
-Currently, OpenPayd Holdings is undergoing the process of obtaining change in control which is subject to regulatory approval by the Prudential Authority ("PRA").
+Following strategic decision of winding down the operations, the Bank was pursuing entity sale with execution of a sale purchase agreement (SPA) for divestment of shareholding by the Parent to OpenPayd Holdings Limited.
+The SPA got terminated during the year and the Bank reverted to the strategy of winding down of its operations.